suncoast-devs/handbook/curriculum/back-end/full-stack-i/assignments/joins-the-sql.md

   - [ ] Removing a product from an order

 - [ ] Turn in the above queries as a gist
-- [ ] Work on your final project HTML.
-DO not sleep on this.
-You have the time and resources to get a good bit of this done this weekend.
-- [ ] Complete your first draft of your database schema for your final project.

 ### Adventure Mode

-- [ ] Work on the Koans.
+- [ ] Work on your final project.
+Do not sleep on this.
+- [ ] Start drafting of your database schema for your final project.
 - [ ] Give these [SQL Koans](https://sqlkoans.com/) a try.

 ### Epic Mode